I Quit Using Lash Growth Serum — & I’m Not Alone

 As the story goes, scientists noted extreme lash growth as a side effect of the glaucoma medication, and prostaglandin was co-opted for cosmetic use.
 It works — sometimes too well.

-“Prostaglandin is really what works to make your eyelashes grow long,” explains Dr. Brissette.
+“Prostaglandin is really what works to make your eyelashes grow long,” explains Dr Brissette.
 Essentially, the ingredient extends the anagen phase (active phase) of the lash growth cycle to make the lashes grow longer, increases the size of the base of the hair (called the bulb) so the lashes appear thicker, and stimulates the production of melanin so the lashes appear darker.
 (Research suggests that same pigment production can also cause hyperpigmentation around the eyes and pigment on the iris, as Behron mentioned.)
-“Companies like GrandeLash put prostaglandin into lash serum, but it's truly borrowed from medicine,” Dr. Brissette says.
-The GrandeLash ingredient list states that the serum includes a specific ingredient called isopropyl cloprostenate, “the prostaglandin analog often found in over-the-counter products,” according to the American Academy of Ophthalmology.
+“Companies...put prostaglandin into lash serum, but it's truly borrowed from medicine,” Dr Brissette says.

 With the cosmetic use of prostaglandin, which is found at a lower concentration in an eyelash serum as compared to glaucoma eye drops, noticeable lash growth is definitely a byproduct, but it’s not always glamorous.
-Optometrist Inna Lazar, OD, founder of Greenwich Eye Care and Dry Eye Spa in Connecticut, says she tried prescription lash growth serum Latisse (an FDA-approved medication with bimatoprost, also a prostaglandin analog) years ago when it was new to the market and it caused her to develop uncomfortable, “bushy” eyelashes.
+Optometrist Inna Lazar says she tried a prescription lash growth serum years ago when it was new to the market and it caused her to develop uncomfortable, “bushy” eyelashes.
 “My lashes were long, but they were very bushy and all over the place,” she says.
 “Plus I got hyperpigmentation on my lashline.
 With those side effects, I stopped using it.”

 Advertisement